 Meridian's Shareholder Communications Policy is designed to ensure that communication with Meridian's shareholders and the wider investment community is effective and consistent and adheres to the principles of continual disclosure.
-A copy can be found here.
-Meridian is committed to timely and balanced disclosure, which includes advising shareholders on any major decisions The Board reviews the Shareholder Communications Policy annually.
+A copy can be found at meridianenergy.co.nz/ investors/governance.

+The Board reviews the Shareholder Communications Policy annually.
 It also reviews the investor relations programme to ensure the full, fair and timely disclosure of relevant information to Meridian's shareholders and the investment community on a broad, non-exclusive basis.
 The primary aim of the investor relations programme is to support financial market participants' understanding of the company's business, governance, financial performance and prospects.